Dollar General: 2003–present

-In April 2021, the company said it was planning to hire 20,000 employees, less than the number hired in 2020 (50,000).
+In April 2021, the company said it was planning to hire 20,000 employees, compared to 50,000 hired in 2020.

 On 5 March 2022, Dollar General opened its first store in the state of Idaho, located in Athol.

 On 12 October 2023, Dollar General announced the return of former CEO Todd Vasos, who replaced Jeff Owen.
 Chairman Michael Calbert said in a statement, “At this time the Board has determined that a change in leadership is necessary to restore stability and confidence in the Company moving forward".

-In September 2024, Popshelf's senior vice president Vichidvongsa stated that it would discontinue its store-within-a-store locations, citing that the demographics of Dollar General Market shoppers did not align with the target markets of Popshelf.
+By 2024, Popshelf had expanded to 200 locations.
+In September 2024, Popshelf's senior vice president Pooh Vichidvongsa stated that Popshelf would discontinue its store-within-a-store locations, saying that the demographics of Dollar General Market shoppers did not align with the target markets of Popshelf.
 The following month, Popshelf introduced an updated store format with additional product offerings, as well as a new loyalty rewards app.

+In March 2026, Dollar General announced that Jerry W. “JJ” Fleeman Jr. would succeed Todd Vasos as CEO in January 2027.
+Vasos will remain as a senior advisor until April 2027.
+Fleeman is a 35-year veteran of Ahold Delhaize, and had been CEO of Ahold Delhaize USA since 2023.